-A third benefit of removing her eggs and setting her on eggs I’ve gathered is that I know these eggs are the same age.
+A third benefit of removing her eggs and setting her on eggs I’ve gathered is that I know these eggs are the same age, so they will hatch close to the same time.
 If she’s been in a coop with other hens, then eggs will gradually accumulate under her over several days’ time.
 The oldest are incubated several days longer than the youngest.
 That spreads out the hatch too much.

 (An interesting side note is that a broody hen is sometimes so determined to find eggs that she’ll take them from another nest box by sticking them under her chin.
 Then she’ll carry them to her nest box one at a time.)

 Once the hen is in her own small coop, I’ll give her feed and water.
 She’ll eat, but not nearly as much as usual while she’s brooding.)
 I’ll leave her alone most of the time until she has set for about 21 days, at which point the chicks will begin hatch.
 It sometimes takes a few days beyond that for all the chicks to hatch.
 Depending on the size of the, she can incubate 9-10 eggs comfortably.

 One thing that can be a problem at this point is fire ants, which are prevalent here in Texas.
 Hatching is messy, and ants are attracted to the newly hatched eggs and chicks and can kill the baby chicks.
 In preparation for this, I’ll spread some rotenone around the coop and as needed to eliminate the ants.